Lilihierax/sourcemod-nt-fovchanger/README.md

 * Download patched binaries (client.dll) from [sourcemod-nt-fovchanger/client/bin/](client/bin/)
 * Overwrite existing file in `...\SteamLibrary\steamapps\common\NEOTOKYO\NeotokyoSource\bin\`
 * Run any other binary patcher such as NTCore's LAA patch
-* Alternatively download the Python binary patcher script, point it to your existing LAA-patched or LAA-unpatched client.dll and run it
+* Alternatively download the Python binary patcher script and follow [these instructions](https://github.com/Lilihierax/sourcemod-nt-fovchanger/tree/main/client/patch)] to patch the file
-* To-do: Update instructions when the script is finished!
+* Alternatively download a hex editor of your choice and follow [these instructions](https://github.com/Lilihierax/sourcemod-nt-fovchanger/tree/main/client/patch)] to manually patch the file

 ## Uninstallation (Client)
 * Overwrite patched client.dll with a backup of the original file